mikaelkundert/github-actions-tests/README.md

 * Pushing to `feature/wildcard-push` [did trigger workflow](https://github.com/mikaelkundert/github-actions-tests/actions/runs/1327989451)
 * Creating pull request to `master` did not trigger workflow
   * But contains commit that has [workflow performed in another trigger](https://github.com/mikaelkundert/github-actions-tests/actions/runs/1327989451)

+## Test 6: Branch `feature/third` and `feature/fourth`
+This test clarifies if action is being performed from branch to another branch.

+* Create `feature/third` branch
+* Create action that that applies to both branches, commit it to `feature/third`
+  * Should perform action only in `feature/third` because it's committed only in that branch and there is no `feature/fourth` existing yet
+* Create `feature/fourth` branch
+* Commit test file
+  * Observe if action from `feature/third` is being performed against `feature/fourth`